PaulaScharf/tof-takeovers/training/README.md

 To turn the resulting trained tflite model into an array of bytes for running it on a microcontroller use the following command:

-`xxd -i models/model_lstm.tflite > models/model_lstm.cc` or `xxd -i models/model_cnn.tflite > models/model_cnn.cc`
+`xxd -i models/model.tflite > model.cc`

 In general, the trainings are conducted with early stopping and with a batch size of 64 using an Adam optimizer.
+Performance is evaluated using k-fold Cross-Validation using 10 folds.

 #### LSTM
 I tested the following LSTMs structures: